- Immo Deprez

 Landlords are forced, through Flemish quality standards for rental properties, to ensure that the rented home offers sufficient comfort and safety.
 This requires additional investments.
 An acceptable home with little comfort can no longer be rented out.
 Tenants, who sometimes cause damage themselves, abuse the inspections by Wonen Vlaanderen to pressure landlords and avoid paying rent.
 The landlord is forced into continuous new investments, which they, in turn, try to pass on to the tenant.
 Many landlords, disgusted, throw in the towel, and the rental property is sold or repurposed.
 For tenants in the lowest income bracket, the right to housing is threatened because they can no longer find affordable housing.
 Social housing (read subsidized housing) is only available to a limited extent.
 "Socially purchased homes" are coming onto the market with prices reaching up to €250,000.
 Rental subsidies have been introduced but are tied to strict income conditions and the quality standards imposed by Wonen Vlaanderen, which completes the circle.

 In recent years, the amount of loan repayment that could be deducted from income for a first home has gradually been reduced.
-Last year, this arrangement was abolished for the primary residence in Flanders.
+In 2020, this arrangement was abolished for the primary residence in Flanders.
 Over the loan's term, this can result in a higher tax burden of over €30,000 for a couple with children over 20 years.
 A 1% reduction in registration fees does not compensate for this.
-Recently, the Flemish government approved a measure further reducing registration fees for the purchase of a first sole home from 6% to 3%.
+The registration fees for the purchase of a first sole home have been reduced from 6% to 3%.
 All notarial deeds passed after January 1, 2022, fall under this measure.
+Fot the deeds passed after the 1st of January 2025 the pourcentage is reduced to 2%.

 A special mention goes to the Public Waste Agency of Flanders (OVAM).
 Soil investigations and remediations have resulted in significant, sometimes astronomical, costs for some owners.
 The bill was mitigated for some owners through intervention by Promaz.
 Other properties have become unsellable due to the high costs associated with remediation.